Work Experience

 Costume Logistics collaborates with various departments, including the Costume Performance Team, Costume Production Managers, the Revival Workroom and teams responsible for shoes, hats, jewelry, props and stage management.
 The department is constantly balancing the demands of space and organisation, managing an average of 12 shows at any given time.
 This role represents a blend of physical effort, careful planning and precise coordination.

-Costume Logistics work experience placements are offered for one week (weekdays only) on the following dates:
+Costume Logistics work experience placements are offered for three days (weekdays only, specific days to be confirmed) on the following weeks:

 The Opera Footwear team is responsible for providing footwear for all operas performed on the Main Stage and in the Linbury Theatre.
 This includes shoes for principals, chorus members, actors, dancers, children and even animal handlers.